adn770/ppdf/docs/design-dmap.md

 procedurally generated SVG format.

 The project is architected as a core library (`dmap_lib`) and a command-line interface (`dmap.py`) that uses it.
-This modular design allows the core logic to be integrated into other applications, such as the AI Dungeon Master Engine (`dmme`), while providing a powerful standalone tool for map conversion.

-The pipeline uses **OpenCV** for robust image analysis to identify rooms, doors, and other features, including complex polygonal shapes.
-It leverages the **EasyOCR** library for accurate recognition of room numbers, which are stored as labels in the intermediate JSON.
-The rendering engine can then use this JSON to recreate the full map as an SVG or generate partial maps showing only a user-specified list of rooms and their direct connections.
+The analysis engine employs a multi-stage pipeline to interpret the source image.
+It first identifies distinct **Regions** on the map, allowing it to process complex layouts with multiple floors or sections on a single canvas.
+Within each region, it establishes a grid-based coordinate system and uses a series of greedy algorithms to perform a tile-by-tile analysis.
+This high-fidelity approach identifies not only rooms and corridors but also a rich set of specific features (columns, stairs, altars) and environmental layers (water, rubble).
+Textual elements like titles or legends are parsed and stored as metadata.

+The final output is a semantically rich JSON file that can be used to generate stylized SVG maps, including partial maps showing only user-specified rooms.

 ---